Don't Drop Bombs

-"Don't Drop Bombs" is a song by American actress and singer Liza Minnelli, released in September 1989 by Epic/ZEE 2 as the second single from her ninth album, Results (1989), produced by Pet Shop Boys and Julian Mendelsohn.
+"Don't Drop Bombs" is a song by American actress and singer Liza Minnelli, released in September 1989 by Epic (catalogue number ZEE 2) as the second single from her ninth album, Results (1989), produced by Pet Shop Boys and Julian Mendelsohn.
 Pet Shop Boys also wrote the song.
 It was popular on the club circuit, but failed to make the Top 40 in the UK, peaking at No. 46.
 In Finland, it was a top-10 hit.
 The single would only find its way onto the US club scene as an import and via the DJ subscription remix services Razormaid! and This Is Only a Test.

 Critical reception

 Larry Flick from Billboard magazine felt the song "deftly straddles the line dividing high camp and pure drama".
 Dave Obee from Calgary Herald named it one of the "good moments" of the album.
 Edwin J. Bernard from Number One described it as "aggressive Bobby O-type dance".
 Siân Pattenden from Smash Hits named it "a disco stomper", adding, "Liza strides through this epic with so much gusto it leave you exhausted.
 All right, it does sound a tad like 'Left to My Devices' but who cares?
 It's ruddy marvellous!"